-The committee shall present write a report, including a written initial recommendation regarding approval to the CommissionerSecretary.
-A copy of their recommendation shall be provided at the same time to the applicant.
+The committee shall present write a report, including a written initial recommendation regarding approval, to the CommissionerSecretary.
+A copy of their initial recommendation shall be provided at the same time to the applicant.
 The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval is made by the CommissionerSecretary to the State Board.
-The report shall contain the findings of other agencies of state government which that inspect such facilities.
+The Secretary's final recommendation report shall contain the findings of other agencies of state government which that inspect such facilities.